uchiavetta/foreMast/README.md

-This package is a tool that can be used to forecast masting events of European beech (*Fagus sylvatica L.*) based on climatic cues
+This package is a tool that can be used to forecast masting events of European beech (*Fagus sylvatica L.*) based on monthly climatic cues (precipitation and mean temperature) which are available from the Copernicus ERA-5 Climate Data Hub

 ## Installation
 The package can be installed typing: